marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 * 45de2f7 First commit
 ```

-Indeed, in this case, `HEAD` and `ORIG_HEAD` pointed to the same commits hence `HEAD` may just be updated to `MERGE_HEAD`.
-Wether one should prevent fast-forward merges or not is a matter of workflow and we will discuss this point a bit later.
+Indeed, in this case, `HEAD` and `ORIG_HEAD` pointed to the same commit hence `HEAD` may just be updated to `MERGE_HEAD`.
+Whether one should prevent fast-forward merges or not is a matter of workflow and we will discuss this point a bit later.

 ### Resolving conflicts